-SHA will redevelop the sites via a loan, capital funds, reserves, etc. SHA received HUD's approval to implement the Rental Assistance Demonstration (RAD) program.
+SHA will redevelop the sites via various resources.
+SHA received HUD's approval to implement the Rental Assistance Demonstration (RAD) program.
 May 2015, SHA received approval to convert its properties under the RAD program.
 This CHAP was rescinded as SHA has opted to focus on Stewart Manor as the next redevelopment site.

-Lease-up at the sites has stopped due to relocation preparation.
-These vacant units are designated as offline.
+Lease-up at the sites has stopped due to relocation preparation needs at Matthews Court, Garden Street and Gilmore Terrace.
+These vacant units are offline; they are approved by HUD and designated as undergoing modernization.

 It is anticipated that the SHA will seek funding/redevelopment plan by 2023.
+This development may or may not be redeveloped via the RAD program.

 - 2. Activity Type: Mixed Finance Modernization and/or Development - 3.
-Application Status: Previous RAD award May 2015 - 4.
-Date application submitted: N/A - 5.
+Application Status: Projected to submit an application in 2023. - 4.
+Date application submitted: Projected to submit an application in 2023. - 5.
 Number of units affected: 141